Resources for People Affected by the Conflict in Ukraine

 Within York Region, many partners work together to provide programs and services to people who have recently arrived in Canada, Ontario, and the Region.

-York Region has developed a downloadable information resource that can be printed or shared electronically.
+York Region has developed downloadable information resource that can be printed or shared online.

 Other supports include: